-If you use a modern iPhone on T-Mobile’s cellular network, there’s a good chance you’ll see the “5G UC” icon on the status bar instead of “5G.”
+If you use a modern iPhone or Android phone on T-Mobile’s cellular network, there’s a good chance you’ll see the “5G UC” icon on the status bar instead of “5G.”
 Here’s what it tells you about your cellular connection.

 5G UC Stands for “5G Ultra Capacity”

-This icon indicates you’re connected to a type of 5G network, and you’ll only see it on iPhones with 5G support.
-(As of late 2021, only iPhone 12 and iPhone 13 phones have 5G support.)
+This icon indicates you’re connected to a type of 5G network, and you’ll only see it on iPhones or Android phones with 5G support.
+(As of early 2022, only iPhone 12 and iPhone 13 phones have 5G support.)

 Specifically, this icon is displayed when you’re connected to T-Mobile’s “Ultra Capacity” 5G network.
-The icon began appearing on iPhones in mid-September 2021.
+The icon began appearing on iPhones in mid-September 2021 and now appears on some Android phones, too.

 What Is 5G Ultra Capacity?